AMERICAN HIGHLAND CATTLE ASSOCIATION

 Animals must meet the requirements as specified in sections I. B. 5, 8 & 9.

-III.
+IV.
 REGISTRATION OF CROSSBRED MARKET CATTLE (STEERS AND HEIFERS).
-The following rules shall govern eligibility for registration of crossbred Highland market cattle for the purpose of exhibition.
+The following rules shall govern the eligibility for registration of crossbred Highland market cattle for the purpose of exhibition.

 Steers and market heifers are eligible.